shadowspawn/forest-arborist/notes.md

 ## Patterns

-Version Plan (even/odd, linked different than published)
+Version Plan
+* Use different versions on master (published) and develop (linked work in progress).
+* Tag version on master to match the published version.
-* bump version and do not tag after publish
+* Do not tag version on develop since changes.
-* bump version with tag just before publish
+* See copy-up and copy-down run commands.

 Terminology Inspirations
 * git